 Tips for taking photos

 The best places to take photos is from a boat.
-The boat goes in a pre-set slow speed.
+The boat moves in a slow speed set by the pwner.
 Therefore, it has no problem to use either a professional camera or a mobile phone to take pictures.

 When we explored the village on foot, we constantly had to be aware of not stepping into private gardens, bridges, and footpaths, since the beautiful gardens and the houses easily divert our attention.

 Since the footpaths are narrow, it is not so easy to take a picture without any tourists on it.
 So, if you want to have the best photos along the canals, go there earlier in the morning when no one is on the way and no boats get on the water yet.
 Or, wait until late afternoon, when visitors are leaving.
 This gives you the reason for having an overnight in one of the local hotels.

 Where to stay